 Urbe is owned by the same people, but is more of a hotel rather than a hostel.
 Urbe is just a block from the Beehive, and you can have access to the common areas and cafe at the Beehive.

 Rooms have air conditioning, a TV, ensuite bathroom, small fridge and balcony.
-The price starts at €100 ($110.90) with a private bathroom.
+The price starts at around €100 with a private bathroom.

-Rooms here have ensuite bathrooms, a TV, wi-fi, air conditioning and breakfast.
-The breakfast is small but it’s free, so who cares?
+Rooms here are on the smaller side, but have ensuite bathrooms, a TV, wi-fi, air conditioning and breakfast.
+The breakfast is small but it’s free.

 For more accommodation options in Rome, check out our in-depth article:

 ☞ Are you planning to travel to Florence after Rome?
 Check out our article and learn what to do in Florence!

 Not all restaurants are created equal in Rome, and there are many things to watch out for before sitting down to a meal.